 FCRP GENERAL INFORMATION

-The Plenary Speaker presents four talks on the conference theme.
+The weekend’s plenary speaker or speakers generally offer four talks on the conference theme.
 Past keynote speakers have included: Joseph Campbell, Bill Plotkin, Donald Kalsched, Joanna Macy, Marion Woodman, Robert Bly, D.T.
-Suzuki, Ira Progoff, Lionel Corbett, Mathew Fox, Mary Caroline Richards, and many, many others.
-You can see a complete list of past FCRP plenary speakers here.
+Suzuki, Ira Progoff, Lionel Corbett, Mathew Fox, M. C. Richards, and many, many others.
+You can see a complete list of all of FCRP past plenary speakers and past conference topics here.

 The interest groups also generally meet four times, giving members an opportunity to explore the plenary material personally and at some depth.
 Interest groups have included: reflective writing; personal myth exploration; intuitive poetry; family constellation work; body work; Tai Chi; Qigong; journal writing and painting; and dream sharing.
 The process that unfolds within these small "growth" groups—with its ups and downs and insights—is an important part of the FCRP experience.